Armenian prisoners of the Second Nagorno-Karabakh War: Human Rights Watch

 Human Rights Watch interviewed four Armenian POWs who described in detail their mistreatment in detention, as well as the mistreatment of other POWs with whom they were taken prisoner or in the same cell.
 One of the Armenian POWs said that he was stabbed with a sharp metal rod.
 In the first days of detention, POWs were given very little water and almost no food.

 One of the Armenian POWs, who was 19 years old, said to Human Rights Watch that he was tied up, handcuffed and thrown into the back of the car, face down. an Azerbaijani serviceman burnt his hands with what he described as a "windproof lighter", which was also used to heat up a metal rod and poke him in the back with the rod. the prisoner also told about that effect this abuse had on him and its continuation in the hospital:

 Another 20-year-old Armenian POW, who was captured on 20 October 2021 in the Hadrut Province, along with eight other soldiers, was beaten by the Azerbaijani military:

 All three POWs said that they were handcuffed to a radiator and had no mattresses or blankets.
 They were not given food or water and received no medical attention for their injuries.
 Azerbaijani officers beat the Armenian POWs with fists, feet and wooden rods.

 One of the Armenian POWs said about his detention in Baku that he almost did not sleep there.
-He would get assaulted and beaten by a group of guards, numbering two to four, as soon as he spelt.
+He would get assaulted and beaten by a group of guards, numbering two to four, as soon as he slept.
 One of them broke a wooden rod on him, hitting him so badly that he temporarily lost the use of one of his arms.
 On his fourth day there, he was beaten so badly that two of his ribs broke.

 Another 31-year-old Armenian POW detailed their repeated beatings; they were beaten nonstop for one and a half hour, pushed into the ground, punched, and kicked, two or three guards "working" on each of them. once in his cell with another prisoner from his group, guards would come and beat them several times a day. the prisoner stated that they weren't interrogated during their abuse and instead were asked questions like "why did you join fighting".

 The four POWs were interrogated by Azerbaijani special services for several weeks.
 During interrogations, they were all beaten with fists, kicked and hit with truncheons.
 One of the POWs, Tigran, said that he was twice tortured with electric current.
 The first time, the torture lasted about 40 minutes, and each time he fainted from pain, he was brought to his senses and given new electric shocks.
 In the second case, the torture lasted approximately 10 minutes.

 The guards went into his cell every day to kick and beat the POWs.
 Hovhannes said that they were hitting him even in front of the doctor, who changed his bandages, he was beaten every day.